 True to its tradition of courage and grit, our defence sector has shown determination and agility under fire.
-And as Major General Tom Copinger-Symes, Director Military Digitisation – UK Strategic Command, explained in our recent podcast, the MOD is seizing the opportunities created by the crisis to move forward with digital transformation, making our forces safer, more efficient and more effective.
+And as Lieutenant General Tom Copinger-Symes, Deputy Commander of UK Strategic Command explains, the Ministry of Defence (MOD) is seizing the opportunities created by various crises - most recently the Covid-19 pandemic - to move forward with digital transformation, making our forces safer, more efficient and more effective.

-Take the example of the challenge of remote working: the MOD has responded to the practicality of the issue by rolling out tens of thousands of laptops, but even more importantly there has been a culture shift.
+Take the example of the challenge of remote working: the MOD responded to the practicality of the issue by rolling out tens of thousands of laptops, but even more importantly there’s been a culture shift.
 Previously desktops dominated the workplace and the MOD was wary of laptops going home with people, but now the IT team has accepted this new, more ‘intimate’ relationship between hardware and human, in a work environment that is not as controlled as the office.

-As Tom points out, in a sense the military has perhaps had a head start on solving the remote working problem, because there have always been military and non-military personnel deployed in foreign territories, far from headquarters, some working under very difficult and uncertain conditions and with the need for high levels of security.
+As Tom points out, in a sense the military had a head start on solving the remote working problem, because there have always been military and non-military personnel deployed in foreign territories, far from headquarters, some working under very difficult and uncertain conditions and with the need for high levels of security.

-A growing digital challenge for the MOD is cyber security.
+A constant, growing digital challenge for the MOD is cyber security.
 In the military, every serving individual has always been trained in self-defence.
 But now, as Tom points out, the stakes are far higher when an individual comes under cyber-attack: “Every single soldier, sailor, airman, civil servant needs to understand how to protect themselves online… but also to understand what threats are out there and make sure that they don’t become the point of weakness that allows the whole organisation to get attacked.”